Published on March 6, 2021 Last Updated on June 3, 2021 by Sorin Petroj

 This means that each racket must have one red and one black rubber for the opponent to distinguish the rubber type with which you hit the ball.

-For example, if a player has an anti-spin rubber on one side that slows down the game and gives a completely different effect of the ball when hitting, you can see that.
+For example, if a player has an anti-spin rubber on one side that slows down the game and gives an entirely different effect of the ball when hitting, you can see that.
 While the rubbers on both sides were the same color, you couldn’t recognize the difference.

 The number of winning sets